javierg/couch_factory/README.md

 end
 ```

-And you can override proeprties
+And you can override properties

 ```elixir
 test "will return map of properties" do